 1. Disaggregate your English language arts and Math assessments by grade and ELP level.
 This level of disaggregation lets you know if a student’s performance is typical for the grade and ELP level.

 2. Assess your English Learners in their native language (e.g. Spanish) in language arts and math.
 Comparison across languages reveals the grade-level skills a student has in their native language that they cannot yet demonstrate in English.

 This is where the right technology, such as Renaissance Star 360®, makes all the difference, especially when it comes to guiding instruction and monitoring the progress of English Learners.
 The ability to disaggregate grade-level data by English language proficiency level lets educators compare the performance of every English Learner with that of “true peers”—students at the same grade and ELP level—as well as against benchmarks they need to reach.
 This information is critical for all English Learners, regardless of native language, and would be impossible without technology.

 Native Spanish speakers make up more than 80 percent of the English learners in K–12.
 Because of this, Renaissance has developed Renaissance Star Spanish®, giving educators the ability to compare side-by-side the grade-level skills students can demonstrate in English to those they can demonstrate in Spanish.
 Like disaggregation, this can be done thanks to the technology of Star 360.

 As the school year progresses, you can be confident that you are meeting the needs of your English Learners because you have the data needed to guide instruction and monitor their progress.

-For more tips on accelerating learning for your English Learners, watch my on-demand webinar, Preparing English Learners for College and Career Success.
+For more practical tips on supporting your EL students, watch Carol’s on-demand webinar on Connecting Assessment to Instruction for English Learners.
 To learn more about Star Spanish, click the button below.